 Campus Life Fee

-This fee is paid by all full-time students except those doing their internship.
+This fee is paid by all full-time students except those completing their Supervised Ministry Experience or Student Teaching.
 Resources from this fee are used to enhance the student's campus life experience while at Kingswood.

 Spiritual Life Fee